The relationship and expectations between consumers and the businesses that serve them has changed.

 So, on that topic, Gib, of technology and how technology is really arisen to be the forefront for local businesses in 2020.
 I wonder if we could maybe go do a bit of a roundtable here, go around the horn and just see if there's one tool or one piece of technology that's really been proven as indispensable for local businesses especially over the past six months or so.
 Is there something that's really kind of risen to the occasion as just the tool that all local businesses need?

-Gib Olander: If I were to go first on that run, I would have to say, and this is rough, but a Google My Business listing.
+Gib Olander: If I were to go first on that run, I would have to say, and this is rough, but a Google Business Profile listing.
 I mean, that tool, there's so many times that my search journey starts, whether it's with a map or with a driving direction, or if their hours are open, that piece of technology gives such good two way communication.
 And it's free to use in a lot of cases.
 And it's available that if my hours are changing because of COVID or if the way that I'm taking payments has changed or curbside pickup, all of that gets communicated through that.
-So I know it's not a sexy answer and it's not new technology, but it's something that I can't imagine a business not having control over is their Google My Business listing.
+So I know it's not a sexy answer and it's not new technology, but it's something that I can't imagine a business not having control over is their Google Business Profile listing.
 But I am a listings guy from way back.

 Neal Romanchych: I would agree with you, Gib.
 I would totally agree with you.
 You go looking for a business and if they don't have GMB nicely filled out, you can quickly move on.
 And if they do, it's got all the information.

 Dale Hopkins: Right.
 I'd add onto that.
 And I think that we're seeing a lot of businesses that do have a GMB, but then the next step in that is, let's say you're a service oriented, you offer services, things like scheduling.
 So, I need to be able to book online for an appointment if you're a service business.
-And if you're a product business, I'd better be able to buy online because if I see two Google My Business listings, and one of them has a website that's ready for me to actually buy and one isn't, I know who got my business regardless of where they rank.
+And if you're a product business, I'd better be able to buy online because if I see two Google Business Profile listings, and one of them has a website that's ready for me to actually buy and one isn't, I know who got my business regardless of where they rank.

 Jacqueline Cook: Yeah.
 I was just going to add to Dale's, I was going to say scheduling, because I think, in this age that we're in so much of risk and fear has to do with managing capacity and flow.
 And I think scheduling allows for businesses to also make sure that they're keeping their customers safe while also keeping in business and they're filling up and whatnot.
 So, as a consumer and from a business standpoint, scheduling allows me to make sure that I've got a flow in a safe way for my customers.

 I'd love to say something different, but I'm not.
 That I'm maybe on a different view of it.
-So Google My Business, what I've noticed with that in particular too, is it's also been very powerful with the storytelling.
+So Google Business Profile, what I've noticed with that in particular too, is it's also been very powerful with the storytelling.
 The storytelling of, "Yes, we're open."
 The amount of businesses I've spoken to where there's been five star reviews that they've never responded to, they've never thanked their customers.
 Community and storytelling is a big part when you can't be physically with someone.
 And there was a lot of missed stories out there, and it's just super important to make sure the stories aren't missed.
 Especially to Jackie's point when so much of that decision is being done offline precisely.
-So for me, it's Google My Business still as a suite definitely.
+So for me, it's Google Business Profile still as a suite definitely.

 Rylan Morris: So, kind of on that same point too there, around technology and the change in technology for local, we touched on this a little bit earlier.
 I forget who brought it up, but this idea around maybe educating customers on what's the new normal, how do I interact with businesses now?
 What's the new way?